adomasb/pres-dplyr/index.md

   summarise(avg.distance = mean(distance))
 ```

-**TASK:** How much did each carrier's planes, that flew from JFK to ATL, spend time on air (air_time) at all during last month of the year?
+**TASK:** How much did each of carriers planes, that flew from JFK to ATL, spend time on air (air_time) at all during last month of the year?

 Example 3
 =======================================================